salehjoseph/mycsharpjjourney24/README.md

 Welcome to my C# Learning Repository!
 This repository contains various projects, exercises, and code snippets that I am working on as I learn C# programming.

 ## Table of Contents
--Exercise - Complete a challenge activity using conditional operators -Exercise  - Fizzbuzz Challenge
+- Exercise  (Complete a challenge activity using conditional operators)
+- Exercise   (Fizzbuzz Challenge)

 ## Introduction